DIY Hardware/IoTSee in schedule: Wed, Jul 28, 15:15-15:45 CEST (30 min)

-María José is a former Biologist, and after many years on biotechnological projects related to Plant Molecular Biology, decided to change her career path and learn programming.
+María José is a former plant molecular biologist, and after many years on the plant molecular biologist field (PhD in biotech), decided to change her career path and learn programming.

 On her spare time, she started to play with a Circuit Playground Express board, where she found the perfect hobby to mix both programming, and DIY automation projects, from which she has been developing solutions that are helpful and beginner friendly based on CircuitPython and Robots.